jsm28/matholymp-py/docs/online-registration.rst

 files:

-* :file:`config.ini` (the comments at the top indicate the settings that are most likely to need changing).
+* :file:`config.ini` (the comments at the top indicate the settings that are most likely to need changing; note in particular the need to use :command:`roundup-admin updateconfig` in order to set the ``secret_key`` value, followed by merging those comments back into the file).

 * :file:`extensions/config.ini` (see the comments in the file for details of the individual settings; note that some of these settings